adaltas/node-nikita/src/core/download.coffee.md

               .on 'close', callback
               .on 'error', callback
       @call
-        if: -> source_url.protocol is null and options.ssh
+        if: -> source_url.protocol not in protocols_http and options.ssh
         handler: ->
           options.log message: "File Download with ssh (with or without cache)", level: 'DEBUG', module: 'mecano/lib/download'
           @call (_, callback) ->